 THYME-ROASTED AUBERGINES

-Creamy soft, golden-brown caramelised aubergines with a distinct perfume of thyme, finished with fresh lemon juice, a sprinkle of extra virgin olive oil and a couple of Maldon salt crystals for that extra crunch.
+Creamy and soft, golden-brown caramelized aubergines with a distinct perfume of thyme, finished with fresh lemon juice, a drizzle of extra virgin olive oil, and a few Maldon salt crystals for extra crunch.

 Recipe source: Roasted Eggplant, by Dawn T. @ROUXBE